beltranrengifo/punkapi/README.md

 ## Uses

-- Unit testing with Jest
+- Unit testing with Jest.
-- Some components imported from Vuetify, some custom made
+- Some components imported from Vuetify, some custom made.
 - Vuex with two modules:
   - Punkapi module for managing the beers store
   - Common module for general purpose store